 People are encouraged to join the professionals, dance as they wish, and possibly enjoy some impromptu fireworks.
 The best part of all of this… the event is FREE and open to the public!
 Other great festivals in Rome during the month of August include Estate Romana and attractions at Castello Sant'Angelo, where you can enjoy local musicians and other performing arts.

 A Month-Long Celebration

 Even though Ferragosto is technically only one day, leave it to the Italians to extend festivities and vacations for the entire month.
 You will see the sign Chiuso Per Ferie (“closed for vacation”) on most businesses.
 Italians take a few weeks, if not the whole month, of August off to rest, recuperate, travel, and spend time with family.

 When traveling during this month, prepare to be flexible; if there are specific places you want to visit, research ahead of time to make sure they will be open during your dates of travel.
 Also, the month of August is especially hot in Rome.
 Make sure to have your water and sun protection on hand.

 Traveling in Rome can be a bit tricky during Ferragosto, but with a little research and proper planning, it can actually be a fantastic opportunity to experience the city during a less congested time.
 I think we can learn something from the Italians, making time off a mandatory staple in the calendar year.

-Book Rome tours to make sure you see it all this time of year.
+And book our Rome tours to make sure you see it all!